 As all of these sessions were completed over zoom, both participants had to have a basic knowledge of this digital platform, and this increased when they began to create their activity entirely online.
-In each session, Müge acted as facilitator and technical support.
+In each session, the lead UNEW researcher on the project acted as facilitator and technical support.